wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 ## Minor comments

+- page 23: In case (4), before introducing the subcases (a) and (b), it'd be kind to say that L' is either a ready term or a value.

 - page 26: you sometimes say "well typed" and other times "well-typed".

   The authors: we fixed this and use consistently well typed.